Cross of Sacrifice: United States

 There is a Cross of Sacrifice at Arlington National Cemetery, Arlington County, Virginia.
 It was proposed in 1925 by Canadian Prime Minister William Lyon Mackenzie King to honour the Americans who joined the Canadian armed forces fighting in Europe.
 On 12 June 1925, President Calvin Coolidge approved the request, and the monument dedicated on Armistice Day 1927.
 Attending the ceremony was a guard of honour of more than 200 Canadian soldiers, comprising contingents from The Royal Canadian Regiment, the Royal 22nd Regiment, the pipe band of the 48th Highlanders of Canada and trumpeters from the Royal Canadian Horse Artillery and The Royal Canadian Dragoons.
 The United States Army was represented by a guard from the 12th Infantry Regiment and buglers from the 3rd Cavalry Regiment.
 President Coolidge was in attendance and an address was given by Dwight F. Davis, the Secretary of War.

-The inscription on the 24 ft high gray granite cross is to "Citizens of the United States who served in the Canadian Army and gave their lives in the Great War".
+The inscription on the 24 ft high grey granite cross is to "Citizens of the United States who served in the Canadian Army and gave their lives in the Great War".
 After the Second World War and the Korean War, similar inscriptions on other faces of the monument were dedicated to the Americans who served in those conflicts.

+A Cross of Sacrifice stands in Oakwood Cemetery in Montgomery, Alabama and is the largest Commonwealth War Grave site in the United States.
+78 members of the RAF are buried here, the majority having died from training accidents during World War II.
+In early 1941, the United States Army Air Forces agreed to train British and Commonwealth pilots at the Southeast Air Corps Training Center headquartered at Maxwell Air Force Base.